-My childhood was spent growing up in the small mining community of Springside, situated between the two Scottish towns of Irvine and Kilmarnock.
-Even though it was the 60’s that I grew up in it felt more like the 40’s as the village seemed to be in some time warp stuck between the industrial revolution and Brig O Doun, and as with most wee places in Scotland, Springside had its fair share of “characters” most of whom I was related to in one way or another.
+“Even though it was the 60s that I grew up in it felt more like the 40s,” comments Millar, “as the village seemed to be in some time warp stuck between the industrial revolution and Brig O Doon, and as with most wee places in Scotland, Springside had its fair share of “characters” most of whom I was related to in one way or another.”

-It was like the street had become a huge choreographed dance routine that was being produced all for me and made what seemed to everyone else just an ordinary event became in my eyes a Hollywood blockbuster tinted in glorious Technicolour.
-I guess that is the whole premise of the work that I produce in that I still take delight in turning the “ordinary” into something “extraordinary”.
+He describes it all as a street dance, produced for him only and made what seemed ordinary and mundane quite fascinating.
+“I guess that is the whole premise of the work that I produce in that I still take delight in turning the “ordinary” into something “extraordinary”.

 Millar was born and raised in the small mining community of Springside, near Kilmarnock on the west coast of Scotland.
 His earliest memories were of time spent in the company of Woodbine -smoking old men dressed in dark suits, and large missile-shaped women decked out in big overcoats, pinnies, tartan headscarves and zipped booties that were rimmed with fake fur .

 His father worked for British Rail, so Millar grew up watching and observing these working men in their natural environment.
 Their cycle rides to work at dawn, the industries that emplyed them, drunken meanders from the pub at night; a street ballet that was constantly played out before his eyes has given Millar inspiration for his paintings for over 20 years.